julietcohen/julietcohen/README.md

-* UC Santa Barbara Bren School of Environmental Science and Management
+* Master's degree in Environmental Data Science from UC Santa Barbara's Bren School of Environmental Science and Management
-* Master's student in Environmental Data Science
+* Assistant Data Scientist for the Arctic Data Center at the National Center for Ecological Analysis and Synthesis
-* Currently working on a MOSAIKS machine learning approach to predict crop yields in Sub-Saharan Africa using satellite imagery
+* Worked on developing a machine learning approach to predict crop yields in Sub-Saharan Africa using satellite imagery using the MOSAIKS architecture
-* Learning R, Python, Ecological Metadata Language, & SQL
+* Learning parallelization with satellite data in Python, statistics and spatial data in R, & SQL
-* Looking to collaborate on projects researching wildlife population dynamics in the face of climate change
+* Looking to collaborate on projects researching wildlife population dynamics and environmental shifts in the face of climate change
-* Ask me about endangered species in Southern California
+* Ask me about endangered species in Southern California and invasive species in Hawaii
-* How to reach me: jscohen@bren.ucsb.edu
+* How to reach me: jscohen@bren.ucsb.edu or jcohen@nceas.ucsb.edu
 * Fun fact: I have a pet crested gecko
 * Pronouns: she/her